Understanding Systemic Betrayal in the Military

-central barrier to healing.
+In my individual and group work, systemic betrayal consistently emerges as a central barrier to healing.
 It often prevents veterans and service members from softening rigid beliefs about themselves, others, and the world.
-Especially when they represent marginalized identity groups that experienced exclusion or invisibility within the military system.
+This is especially true for those who represent marginalized identity groups that have experienced exclusion or invisibility within the military system.
 For many service members and veterans, the deepest wounds are not inflicted by combat or external enemies.
 They emerge quietly, often over time, when the institution they trusted fails to protect, support, or tell the truth.

 When the Institution Becomes the Injury